sampointer/dy/README.md

 Put simply, `dy` allows one to build a YAML document from a directory tree containing snippets of YAML.
 The aim is to make the document easier to reason about and maintain.

-It is useful everywhere complex YAML configuration is employed: CI pipelines, Cloudformation, Kubernetes, etc. See the [examples](https://github.com/sampointer/dy/tree/master/examples) for inspiration.
+It is useful everywhere complex YAML configuration is employed: CI pipelines, Cloudformation, Kubernetes, etc. See the [examples](https://github.com/sampointer/dy/tree/master/examples) for inspiration, especially in tandem with [envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html).

 ## Introducing Divvy Yaml
 > **divvy** */ˈdɪvi/* - To share out. *Informal, British* - A foolish or stupid person